openwdl/wdl/versions/development/SPEC.md

 Inputs to the workflow are provided as a key/value map where the key is of the form `workflow_name.input_name`.

-* A task has its inputs supplied when called by a workflow.
+* A call has its inputs supplied when called by a workflow.
     * Example: `call my_task { input: my_task_input=... }`
-* All required task inputs which do not have defaults should be filled by the calling workflow.
+* All required call inputs which do not have defaults should be filled by the calling workflow.
-* A workflow is allowed not to specify optional inputs in a task's input block.
+* A workflow is allowed not to specify optional inputs in a call's input block.
   In this case, the inputs bubble up to become an input to the workflow instead.
     * Example: an unsupplied input might have the fully-qualified name `my_workflow.my_task.my_task_input.`